AhmadSyed96/Marketing-ad-Campaign-Analysis/readme.md

 # Marketing-Ad Campaign Analysis
 this project focuses on resolving inconsistencies found in our dataset and scaling the losses incurred due to it

-for more detailed analysis, open the jupyter notebook which breaks down into the following structure:
+for a more in-depth analysis, open the jupyter notebook which breaks down into the following structure:

 1. after taking a look at segments of conversion rates we see that the house ads marketing team has an issue with it after the 11th